microsoft/pxt-chibitronics/docs/tutorials.md

     "name":"Complete the Circuit!",
     "url":"/make/complete-the-circuit",
     "imageUrl":"/static/cp/tutorial/ctc.jpg",
-    "description": "Using copper tape, create a circuit to turn on and off some LED lights on your @boardname@!"
+    "description": "Using copper tape, create a circuit to turn on and off some LED lights on your Chibi Chip!"
 }]
 ```